dlizarra/orika-spring-integration/README.md

 - Annotate the class with `@Component` so it can be discovered by `OrikaBeanMapper`.

 ### References
-- This sample project follows Ken Blair's idea on how to do the integration: http://kenblair.net/orika-spring-easy-bean-mapping/
 - Orika Mapper GitHub project: http://github.com/orika-mapper